Diseases

 • Diagnostic tools

-Classic virological as well as both molecular and serological tests are developed (listed in OIE’s Manual Chapter 2.1.14).
+Conventional virological as well as both molecular and serological tests are developed (listed in OIE’s Manual).
 Commercial antibody detection test fully available.
 Virus neutralization remains a gold-standard.

 • Vaccines

 Both live-attenuated virus and inactivated virus vaccines have been developed for veterinary use.
 Only one dose of the live vaccine is required to provide long-term immunity but the vaccine that is currently in use may result in spontaneous abortion if given to pregnant animals.
 The inactivated virus vaccine does not have this side effect, but multiple doses are required in order to provide protection.
-The Clone 13 vaccine was marketed by Onderstepoort Biological Products in 2010 and was extensively used in the field.
+The Clone 13 vaccine was marketed by Onderstepoort Biological Products in 2010 and later on by MCI and was extensively used in the field.
 This vaccine provides solid protection after a single vaccination and is safe for young lambs.
 However, a recent safety study that was performed according to the regulations and guidelines from the OIE and European Pharmacopeia demonstrated that the Clone 13 virus can transmit to the ovine fetus, which was associated with stillbirths and fetal malformation when administered during the first trimester of gestation.
-[37].
 MP12 is another alternative vaccine with extensive data on field and clinical trials.
-An adenovirus-based vaccine has shown full protection against viremia in several livestock species [38].
+An adenovirus-based vaccine has shown full protection against viremia in several livestock species.
 Protein Subunit and DNA vaccines based on recombinant RVFV glycoproteins are able to elicit protective immune responses, but not after a single immunization.
+Novel Live attenuated vaccines have been developed as well, and some have shown promise candidates.
+The Coalition for Epidemic Preparedness Innovations (CEPI), currently funds four human RVF candidates for use in humans.

 • Therapeutics